giantswarm/crossplane-gs-apis/apidocs/rccwithregionlookups.xaws.crossplane.giantswarm.io.md

 |Type     |string|
 |Required |No|

 Allowed Values:

 - single-outpost
 - cross-outpost

 OutpostMode specifies the outpost mode that will apply to the cache cluster creation.

-  Valid values are:
-  - single-outpost
-  - cross-outpost

 Currently only single-outpost is supported.

 #### `.spec.rdsCacheClusterSpec.cache.cacheClusters[*].parameterGroupName`